zahngol/SQF-VBS3/README.md

     + `Ctrl+Shift+F3`
 - Open Color Picker
     + `Ctrl+Shift+C`

+### Open Report File
+- You can open the VBS3_64.RPT file without having to navigate to the proper folder by going to `Tools -> VBS Resources -> Open VBS RPT File`
+    + Any errors that you see show up in VBS should be near the bottom of this file

 ## Support:
 * Any bugs about SQF for VBS3 please feel free to report [here](https://github.com/zahngol/SQF-VBS3/issues).